poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/challenges/c07-monte-carlo-assignment.md

 - You chose a correct value of `stat(x, y)` when `x, y` is *outside* the circle.
 Why did you choose this value?
-  - I chose the outside bound - 1,1.
+  - I chose the outside bound - 1,1 – to be the qualifier for incorrect values.
 It seemed like a pretty clear edge case to test for being outside of the circle
+    - When it is the correct value (in the circle), I made it to be equal to 4 - thinking through this, we know that we have 1/4 of a circle, which means that the probability of it going into the circle is pi/4.
+By weighing the output of this correctness by 4, the average value will then approach 4\*pi/4 = pi!
 - You chose a correct value of `stat(x, y)` when `x, y` is *inside* the circle.
 Why did you choose this value?
   - I didn’t want to choose 0,0 because I figured that wouldn’t be a